littlebrighter/alfred--ultimate-currency-converter/README.md

 ## Prerequisites

-This workflow relies currencyconverterapi.com.
+This workflow relies on currencyconverterapi.com.
 You will need to obtain an API key, which is available entirely free of charge at <https://free.currencyconverterapi.com/free-api-key>.

 ## Preferences